morrolinux/mpradio/README.md

 ` cd mpradio-master/install && sudo ./install.sh`

+OR

+You can just download and flash a full raspbian-mpradio.img image from [here.](https://www.mediafire.com/folder/qn62j675htott/mpradio)
+Be aware even the "latest" image could be "not so latest", but certainly will work.
+Just wait for it to reboot twice on first use.

 # Configuration
 By default, `mpradio` will always be running automatically after boot once installed.
 No additional configuration is needed.
 However, you can change the FM streaming frequency (which is otherwise defaulted to 107.0) by placing a file named pirateradio.config in the root of a USB key (which of course, will need to stay plugged for the settings to be permanent)